openbmc/openbmc/poky/documentation/kernel-dev/kernel-dev-common.rst

 .. note::

    The Yocto Project comes with many tools that simplify tasks you need to perform.
-One such tool is the bitbake-layers create-layer command, which simplifies creating a new layer.
-See the " Creating a General Layer Using the bitbake-layers
-   Script
-   " section in the Yocto Project Development Tasks Manual for information on how to use this script to quick set up a new layer.
+One such tool is the ``bitbake-layers create-layer`` command, which simplifies creating a new layer.
+See the ":ref:`dev-manual/dev-manual-common-tasks:creating a general layer using the \`\`bitbake-layers\`\` script`" section in the Yocto Project Development Tasks Manual for information on how to use this script to quick set up a new layer.

 To better understand the layer you create for kernel development, the